ucsb-cs48-w20/fmSynthesizer/team/sprint01/lab01.md

     * Will do some tests to see if cpp and h files are portable.

 * Made user perspective stories.
-*
+Find as a pdf in this folder.
+* Made user journey story.
+Find as a markdown file in team/.
+* Made problem scenario.
+Find as a markdown file in team/.